Hassan-Radi/heracles/README.md

 #### How to run it?

- - **Running the app from Android Studio:** Android Studio produces debug builds by default when you run the app from within it, please do the following:
+ - **Running the app from Android Studio:** Android Studio produces debug builds by default when you run the app from within it; please do the following:
-    - Make sure that Android SDK is installed on your machine and [USB debugging](https://developer.android.com/studio/debug/dev-options#enable) is turned on under `Developer options`.
+    - Make sure `Android SDK` is installed on your machine and [USB debugging](https://developer.android.com/studio/debug/dev-options#enable) is turned on under `Developer options`.
     - Open the `Android-app` project using Android Studio.
     - From the `Configurations` drop-down, please choose `app`.
     - From the `Devices` drop-down, please choose the device/emulator that you want to run on.
     - Click on the `Run app` button. <img src="https://raw.githubusercontent.com/Hassan-Radi/heracles/master/docs/Build-Android-Studio.jpg" />
- - **Running the app from the APK file:** The app's APK file can be found under `/Android-app/app/release/app-release.apk`.
+ - **Running the app from the APK file:** The APK file of the app can be found under `/Android-app/app/release/app-release.apk`.
 This is a signed release build that can be installed on devices/emulators like any other Android app.
 You can install the app using one of these options:
-   - Install using `adb install app-release.apk` (Would only work if you have Android SDK installed on your machine).
+   - Install using `adb install app-release.apk` (Would only work if you have Android SDK installed on your machine and `ANDROID_HOME` system variable declared and added to the `PATH` system variable).
    - Install by copying the APK file to your local phone storage and then opening it from your phone (Would only work if you have [Unknown sources](https://www.applivery.com/docs/troubleshooting/android-unknown-sources/) turned on under `Lock screen & security` settings).

 ### Unit testing